SriramGugulothu/TRANSLITERATION/attentionRNN/README.md

   -- I have used the parse_arguments from parser library to execute this trainAttentionRNN.py file.
   -- It can be executed by the command  ``` python trainAttentionRNN.py ```.
 By default it is executed by default values.

-  -- command  (**-- parameterName**) following the above execution command can be used to test with other values rather than default values.
+  -- wandb integration can be done by giving account activation key -- command  (**-- parameterName**) following the above execution command can be used to test with other values rather than default values.

 The script trainAttentionRNN.py accepts several command line arguments to configure the training process: